-There is a 75-minute in-class hands-on computing midterm exam on 5:00 PM Oct 26, 2022 in 71 SH.
+There is a two-hour in-class hands-on computing midterm exam that will be held on Oct 25.
 The computing exams are open book and open notes.
 You are not allowed to discuss with others about the exam.

 Students must take exams as scheduled except in cases of officially university-approved absence such as class conflict with official exam time, illness, religious observance, and NCAA athletic competition.